Hammer&Hope

 Elenilda Nascimento

-Bárbara: The 1988 Constitution of Brazil protects quilombolas’ territories; however, we’re always in conflict.
+Bárbara The 1988 Constitution of Brazil protects quilombolas’ territories; however, we’re always in conflict.
 As quilombola fishermen and fisherwomen, we risk our bodies to defend our territory and livelihood.
 But we receive pro bono legal assistance and legal and political training in land reform and territorial rights, environmental law, litigation, constitutional rights, public policies, and participatory processes from the Associação de Advogados de Trabalhadores Rurais (AATR) [Association of Lawyers of Rural Workers].
 AATR is an experienced leftist organization committed to our struggles and not a law firm.
 We truly believe in popular justice.
 But we can’t move forward alone.
 We need each other’s support.
 Through AATR’s trainings, we’ve learned about our constitutional rights and how to file a legal complaint and formulate a legal argument — regardless of knowing how to read or write.

-Edgar: What Bárbara mentioned brought up this concept we use in agroecology called organicity, which means organizing at different levels of society, in this case to support rural movements.
+Edgar What Bárbara mentioned brought up this concept we use in agroecology called organicity, which means organizing at different levels of society, in this case to support rural movements.
 That hasn’t been developed here in the U.S. There is the American Farm Bureau Federation, but it’s very conservative, very corporate-minded.
 The way that agriculture is talked about doesn’t have this component of being liberating.
 Having lawyers with that kind of analysis, background, and solidarity would go a long way here.

-Waldemar: This conversation has made me think about the role of training programs and other forms of education.
+Waldemar This conversation has made me think about the role of training programs and other forms of education.
 Elenilda, can you please talk about MST’s ideas and initiatives on education as well as the school you’ve opened at your settlement?

-Elenilda: First, we organize locally in the settlement.
+Elenilda First, we organize locally in the settlement.
 We create our school’s management model, and we hire principals and teachers.
 All of that is overseen by MST’s state, regional, and national education departments; along with the settlement’s board of education, they formulate an educational program and a strategy to have our schools and educational principles recognized by the municipality.
 We also train non-teachers who live in the settlement to support the educational work in our classrooms.
 And we meet once a year to discuss our educational model and goals.

 But we faced many challenges during Bolsonaro’s presidency.
 The state government of Bahia supported us, but we know that the state also depended on federal funding.
 Even so, we continued to hold our meetings.
 What we couldn’t achieve with the support of the state, we achieved through our struggle, organization, and partners.
 Now we receive support from the government and have become partners with public universities like the Bahia State University.
 We have a project called “Sim, Eu Posso” [Yes, I Can], which is a Cuban literacy methodology, through which we teach 4,500 adults how to read and write in three months in six different regions of the state.
 To push the government to support this project, MST marched 56 miles from the city of Feira de Santana to Salvador last year.
 The literacy classes have already started in our region of the state, with 712 students in total.

-Covonne: It’s hard getting things recognized by the state.
+Covonne It’s hard getting things recognized by the state.
 It’s hard to get into our education systems.
 Some of the schools here in Oakland have allowed our education team to come into schools and basically share some of the knowledge that we learned about propagation, planting, food sovereignty, and the importance of the land.
 But as far as it being recognized or anything like that?
 Not so.
 Planting Justice’s educators do host hundreds of youth here at the nursery and at the aquaponics farm in Sobrante Park.
 I teach how to cook, how to make medicines with some of the organic plants we grow, and how people can do that in their own yards and in their own communities and spaces.
 But it’s a little hard to get recognized.

 We also teach kids about the importance of land and how it can keep you in your community, as well as how the system impacts our communities.
 We have a lot of different training programs on local laws and how they affect the land and our food systems, organic versus chemical.
 We go through a little bit of everything, but getting recognized and being in every school?
 We haven’t made it that far yet.

-Bárbara: We develop projects here based on our indignation and the violence that we have suffered in formal education spaces.
+Bárbara We develop projects here based on our indignation and the violence that we have suffered in formal education spaces.
 According to Brazilian legislation, the traditional knowledge and practices of native and maroon communities need to be integrated into public school curricula.
 From that, we build up.
 We need to disturb the system somehow.
 We are not breaking the law — we are pushing for our community-based knowledge to be in these education spaces.
 With the support of different partners, we apply for public funding for our projects, such as the community garden, the Black literature project, and the fisherman/fisherwoman movement school, A Escola das Águas.

-Edgar: We’re starting to develop our own internal education program.
+Edgar We’re starting to develop our own internal education program.
 We’ve gone around the United States and met with other workers; it’s something that a lot of people would like.
 But there’s a void — nothing exists about political education, farmworkers, and organizing that I know of, but we’ve been developing a lot of methods within ourselves.
 We’re looking toward people from Brazil and Latin America and countries in the Global South, because they’re way more advanced, especially about land reform and social movements.

 The trainings and methodologies that resonated in places we’ve been to are the ones that people from La Vía Campesina have used, as well as some from Nicaragua and Cuba, which were developed by MST.
 We’ve tried to use some of these internally and develop it in a way that speaks to workers in the United States.
 It is important to have international solidarity, because there is this mind-set in the U.S. that we’re way better than everyone.
 There are others who have much more experience.
 We’re interested in knowing and learning from each other and seeing how we can fit some of the lessons into our context.